muralidhar-nalabothula/PurcellCpp/README.md

 # PurcellCpp

-PurcellCpp is a C++ code to compute both radiative and non radiative decays rates of dipoles place above an infinitely spread 2D materials or dielectric slabs or combination.
+PurcellCpp is a C++ code to compute both radiative and non radiative decays rates of dipoles place above an infinitely spread 2D materials or dielectric slabs or combination of both stacked over each other.